dotnet/dotnet-docker/samples/selecting-tags.md

-# Selecting .NET Core tags
+# Selecting .NET tags

-There are many .NET Core images that are available that you can use.
+There are many .NET images that are available that you can use.
 Some are very general and others are intended to satisfy more specific needs.
 Together, they satisfy a wide variety of scenarios.

 You can use the referenced images and tags with the docker CLI, for example with `docker pull`, `docker run`, or as part of a FROM statement within a Dockerfile.

-## .NET Core Docker repos
+## .NET Docker repos

-There are multiple [.NET Core Docker repos](https://hub.docker.com/_/microsoft-dotnet) that expose various layers of the .NET Core platform.
+There are multiple [.NET Docker repos](https://hub.docker.com/_/microsoft-dotnet) that expose various layers of the .NET platform.

-* [dotnet/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-runtime-deps/) -- Linux-only images that contains the native dependencies of .NET Core.
+* [dotnet/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-runtime-deps/) -- Linux-only images that contains the native dependencies of .NET.
 Best used for self-contained applications.
-* [dotnet/runtime](https://hub.docker.com/_/microsoft-dotnet-runtime/) -- Images that contains the .NET Core runtime.
+* [dotnet/runtime](https://hub.docker.com/_/microsoft-dotnet-runtime/) -- Images that contains the .NET runtime.
 Best used for console applications.
 On Linux, depends on the `runtime-deps` image.
 * [dotnet/aspnet](https://hub.docker.com/_/microsoft-dotnet-aspnet/) -- Images that contains the ASP.NET Core runtime.
 Best used for web applications and services.
 Depends on the `runtime` image.
-* [dotnet/sdk](https://hub.docker.com/_/microsoft-dotnet-sdk/) -- An image that contains the .NET Core SDK (which includes tools and all runtimes).
+* [dotnet/sdk](https://hub.docker.com/_/microsoft-dotnet-sdk/) -- An image that contains the .NET SDK (which includes tools and all runtimes).
 Best used for building and testing applications.
 Depends on [buildpack-deps](https://hub.docker.com/_/buildpack-deps) for Debian and Ubuntu, on [dotnet/aspnet](https://hub.docker.com/_/microsoft-dotnet-aspnet/) for Alpine and on [windows/nanoserver](https://hub.docker.com/_/microsoft-windows-nanoserver) for Windows.

 The repos above are commonly used on the command line and in Dockerfiles.
 There are two more repos that may be useful to you:

-* [dotnet/nightly](https://hub.docker.com/_/microsoft-dotnet-nightly) -- A duplicate structure of repos which contain the latest pre-released versions of .NET Core. (which are not supported in production).
+* [dotnet/nightly](https://hub.docker.com/_/microsoft-dotnet-nightly) -- A duplicate structure of repos which contain the latest pre-released versions of .NET. (which are not supported in production).
-* [dotnet/samples](https://hub.docker.com/_/microsoft-dotnet-samples) -- A set of samples that demonstrate .NET Core being used in console and web scenarios.
+* [dotnet/samples](https://hub.docker.com/_/microsoft-dotnet-samples) -- A set of samples that demonstrate .NET being used in console and web scenarios.

 ## Tags that work everywhere